frc-7419/.github/profile/README.md

 ## About Us

-Team 7419 is a dedicated group of high school students from [The Quarry Lane School](https://www.thequarrylaneschool.com) in Dublin, CA. Founded in 2018 by passionate students and teachers, we have competed at world championships three times and continue to grow year over year.
+Team 7419 is a dedicated group of high school students from [The Quarry Lane School](https://www.thequarrylaneschool.com) in Dublin, CA. Founded in 2018 by passionate students and teachers, we have competed at world championships three times and continue to grow year after year.

 ### What We Do